 Pupils will continue to study the four skills: listening, speaking, reading and writing.
-The themes we will study are: Identity and Culture, Future Aspirations, Study and Work, International and Global Dimension, school, Holiday and Travel.
+The three themes we will study are: Identity and Culture, Local, national, international and global areas and Current and future study and employment.

 The emphasis will be on producing engaging and informative language in both speaking and writing whilst developing a good ability to understand the spoken and written word.